Robust Nash equilibrium seeking based on semi-Markov switching topologies: Conclusion

 \section{Conclusion}

-In this paper, the robust NE seeking algorithms were proposed to deal with the noncooperative game, where players' actions were affected by the external disturbances and uncertain dynamics.
-By supertwisting-based ISMC scheme and average consensus tracking, all the disturbances and uncertain dynamics were eliminated in finite time.
-What is more, considering the link failure in a fixed topology and the high costs for constant communication, semi-Markov switching topologies and sampled-data-based event-triggered mechanism were further introduced.
-A novel leader-follower consensus protocol was designed to make sure the estimations on players' positions converged to the actual positions in the mean-square sense.
-The algorithms were further applied to a connectivity control game to determine the optimal positions of mobile sense vehicles.
-It shows that the proposed algorithms have good robustness and convergence performance and the proposed event-triggered mechanism can greatly reduce the interaction among players.
+This paper considered robust NE seeking subject to external disturbances and uncertain dynamics.
+By combining a supertwisting-based ISMC scheme with average consensus tracking, these interferences are rejected in finite time.
+Furthermore, to overcome link failures and high communication overhead, semi-Markov switching topologies and a sampled-data-based event-triggered mechanism were introduced.
+A novel leader-follower protocol is designed to guarantee the mean-square convergence of players' action estimations.
+Finally, application to a connectivity control game verified the algorithms' robustness and convergence.